 - Documentation should be mailed, faxed or hand-delivered to the Academic Success Center at the following address:

 DeLand, FL 32723

-Next, the student should make an appointment with a staff member at the Academic Success Center to conduct an initial interview concerning the student's needs and the specifics of accommodations.
+Next, the student should complete the Accommodations Profile, and make an appointment with a staff member at the Academic Success Center to conduct an initial interview concerning the student's needs and the specifics of accommodations.